 - are ready for smalltalk (we’ll cover some ice-breakers next week)

-- have properly stocked and prepared your meeting space
+- have properly stocked and prepared your office space for the meeting

 - are ready to listen more than talk